api3dao/wallet-watcher/README.md

 # Wallet Watcher

 The wallet watcher loads addresses defined in wallets.json and checks that their balances are not below a defined threshold.
-If they are not then an alert will be sent to OpsGenie.
+If they are then an alert will be sent to OpsGenie.

 ## Deployment